Body

 - Need for class session recordings

-Address these challenges with your instructor early.
-Keep communication going as you progress through the course.
+Address these challenges with your instructor as soon as possible.
+Continue communicating as you progress through the course.
 If your professors have online office hours, consider attending.
-If you can't attend, schedule an appointment by simply asking!
+If you can't attend, simply schedule an appointment by asking.

 In addition, take advantage of these resources: